 1940 The Bell property next to the church was purchased for $3,700.
 The Bell residence was renamed Fellowship Hall.

 1960’s Woodland joined with other area churches to form the Edgefield Cooperative Church Council to minister to East Nashville.

 1979 The Rev. John H. McCullough accepted a call to Woodland.

 1980s Woodland partners with Room In The Inn.

 1998 The “Nashville Tornado” broke out windows and damaged the building’s roof.

 2007 Woodland becomes a More Light Congregation, working for greater inclusion of LGBT persons within PCUSA.

-2010 El Jardin de los Ninos/ The Children’s Garden, a mother’s day out program started at Woodland.
+2010 El Jardin de los Ninos/ The Children’s Garden, a mother’s day out program started.

 2016 Rev. John McCullough retired after 37 years at Woodland.

 2016 Woodland begins intentional process to re-imagine its next season of ministry.